Skip to main content

 A retired employee's work for a last pre-retirement nonrailroad employer can also cause a reduction in the spouse's tier II benefits.

-Benefits are not payable for any month your earnings are over $1,150 in 2023.
+Benefits are not payable for any month your earnings are over $1,210 in 2024 ($1,260 in 2025).
 This is after any disability-related work expenses.
-Any withheld payments will be restored if your earnings for calendar year 2023 are less than $14,375.
-Disability earnings restrictions apply until you reach FRA.
-However, portions of your annuity are still subject to reduction after you are FRA, regardless of the amount of your earnings, if you work for your last pre-retirement nonrailroad employer.
+Any withheld payments will be restored if your earnings for calendar year 2024 are less than $15,125 and for calendar year 2025 are less than $15,750.
+Disability work and earnings restrictions apply until you reach FRA.
+However, portions of your annuity are still subject to reduction after you are FRA - if you work for your last pre-retirement nonrailroad employer, regardless of the amount of your earnings.

 Earnings restrictions do not apply to disabled widow(er)s under age 60 or to disabled children.
 However, all work must be reported, regardless of the type of disability annuity an individual receives.
 If the work indicates medical improvement, a review may be required to determine continued disability status.